-Our precious metals guide has been put together to offer a brief explanation of the colours, characteristics and purity of Gold, Platinum and Palladium.
+Our precious metals guide has been put together to offer a brief explanation of the colours, characteristics and purity of Gold and Platinum.
 We only work with jewellery made in precious metals to ensure quality pieces that will last a lifetime.

 In jewellery two terms are used to determine the fineness of gold and precious metal alloys.